auth0/laravel-auth0/README.md

 ## Support + Feedback

-Include information on how to get support.
-Consider adding:

-- Use [Community](https://community.auth0.com/tags/laravel) for usage, questions, specific cases
-- Use [Issues](https://github.com/auth0/laravel-auth0/issues) for code-level support
+- The [Auth0 Community](https://community.auth0.com/) is a valuable resource for asking questions and finding answers, staffed by the Auth0 team and a community of enthusiastic developers
+- For code-level support (such as feature requests and bug reports), we encourage you to [open issues](https://github.com/auth0/laravel-auth0/issues) here on our repo
+- For customers on [paid plans](https://auth0.com/pricing/), our [support center](https://support.auth0.com/) is available for opening tickets with our knowledgeable support specialists

+Further details about our support solutions are [available on our website.](https://auth0.com/docs/support)

+## Vulnerability Reporting

+Please do not report security vulnerabilities on the public GitHub issue tracker.
+The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## What is Auth0?

-Auth0 helps you to easily:
+Auth0 helps you to:

-- implement authentication with multiple identity providers, including social (e.g., Google, Facebook, Microsoft, LinkedIn, GitHub, Twitter, etc), or enterprise (e.g., Windows Azure AD, Google Apps, Active Directory, ADFS, SAML, etc.)
+- Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like Google, Facebook, Microsoft, LinkedIn, GitHub, Twitter, Box, Salesforce (amongst others), or enterprise identity systems like Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider.
-- log in users with username/password databases, passwordless, or multi-factor authentication
-- link multiple user accounts together
-- generate signed JSON Web Tokens to authorize your API calls and flow the user identity securely
+- Add authentication through more traditional **[username/password databases](https://docs.auth0.com/mysql-connection-tutorial)**.
+- Add support for [passwordless](https://auth0.com/passwordless) and [multi-factor authentication](https://auth0.com/docs/mfa).
+- Add support for [linking different user accounts](https://docs.auth0.com/link-accounts) with the same user.
-- access demographics and analytics detailing how, when, and where users are logging in
+- Analytics of how, when, and where users are logging in.
-- enrich user profiles from other data sources using customizable JavaScript rules
+- Pull data from other sources and add it to the user profile through [JavaScript rules](https://docs.auth0.com/rules).

 [Why Auth0?](https://auth0.com/why-auth0)

 ## License

-The Auth0 Laravel Login plugin is licensed under MIT - [LICENSE](LICENSE.txt)
+The Auth0 Laravel SDK is open source software licensed under [the MIT license](https://opensource.org/licenses/MIT).
+See the [LICENSE](LICENSE.txt) file for more info.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fauth0%2Flaravel-auth0.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fauth0%2Flaravel-auth0?ref=badge_large)